Photo by Olga1969

 Price: $400–1,500/night | Location: Madre de Dios, Peruvian Amazon

-Inkaterra Reserva Amazónica provides the most accessible extraordinary Amazon tented camp experience — the extraordinary 17,000-hectare private Amazon reserve, the extraordinary canopy walkway (45 meters above the forest floor — the most extraordinary perspective on the extraordinary Amazon canopy ecology), and the extraordinary naturalist guide program (the most thorough naturalist interpretation of any Amazon lodge, with the extraordinary opportunity to witness the extraordinary biodiversity — 600+ bird species, 500+ butterfly species, and the extraordinary Amazon river ecosystem).
+Inkaterra Reserva Amazónica offers one of the more accessible Amazon tented camp experiences — a 17,000-hectare private reserve, a canopy walkway 45 meters above the forest floor (giving an unusual perspective on the Amazon canopy ecology), and a thorough naturalist guide program that gives guests a real chance to see the reserve’s biodiversity: 600+ bird species, 500+ butterfly species, and the wider Amazon river ecosystem.

 Asia — Himalaya and Desert